News and Events

 (Replace the litanies of petitions by saying "Lord, have mercy" three times, and replace the Priest's exclamations or blessings with "Through the prayers of our holy fathers, Lord Jesus Christ our God have mercy on us and save us.
 Amen.")

-Join us for our Spring 2021 Mini Greek Food Festival from Wednesday, May 5th to Friday, May 7th from 11:00 AM to 7:00 PM daily.
+Join us for our Fall 2021 Mini Greek Food Festival from Wednesday, October 6th to Friday, October 8th from 11:00 AM to 7:00 PM daily.

 For more information, the festival menu, and to pre-order online, please visit http://www.greekfoodwb.org/